 No one knows how much the input of Amazonian rainfall is to agriculture in southern Brazil, nor how much the harvest would be affected by loss of this input.
 Brazil's harvest has a gross value of around US\$ 65 billion annually, meaning that even a relatively small fraction of this lost to decreased water vapor supply would translate into a substantial financial impact.
 Merely as an illustration, if 10% were dependent on Amazonian water, the annual value is equivalent to US\$ 19/ha of remaining forest in the Legal Amazon.
-An illustration of the water cycling value of forest is given in Table 3.
-Assuming 10% dependency, forest loss is US\$ 6/small farmer family if only clearing done by small farmers is considered or US\$ 21/family if all 1990 annual deforestation rate is considered.
-The much larger value lies in the stock of forest that remains uncleared: this stock has a net present value (NPV) of US\$ 130 billion if a 5% annual discount rate is considered, or over US\$ 100,000/family.
+An illustration of the water cycling value of forest is given in Table 4.
+Assuming 10% dependency (the "medium" value) and that the effect continues indefinitely after deforestation, the net present value (NPV) of the forest loss calculated at a 5%/year discount is US\$ 127/small farmer family if only clearing done by small farmers in 1990 is considered, or US\$ 417/family if all of the 1990 annual deforestation rate is considered.
+Corresponding values, including future deforestation, are US\$ 2600/family and US\$ 8400/family, respectively.
+A much larger value lies in the stock of forest that remains uncleared: this stock has an NPV of US\$ 130 billion if a 5% annual discount rate is considered, or over US\$ 100,000/family.
 If considered at 5%/year interest, the value of the stock is equivalent to a total annuity of US\$ 7 billion/year, or over US\$ 5000/family/year.

-The "medium" estimates of value for the three categories of environmental services (biodiversity, carbon storage and water cycling) are summarized and totaled in Table 4.
+The "medium" estimates of value for the three categories of environmental services (biodiversity, carbon storage and water cycling) are summarized and totaled in Table 5.
 The great variety of values is evident depending on the measure adopted.
 Again, it should be remembered that the much higher values related to the value of the stock of remaining forest represent a form of value not recognized in current international conventions, which give no value to stocks or even to flows per se, but only to deliberately caused changes in flows.